 Opioid withdrawal symptoms can include:

 Though they aren’t deadly, opioid withdrawal symptoms do represent a significant barrier to sobriety for many people.
 Some people attempt to stop using opioids, only to encounter awful physical and psychological withdrawal symptoms.
-Medical detox and addiction treatment can make the withdrawal period and additional recovery efforts more manageable.
+NCBI and addiction treatment can make the withdrawal period and additional recovery efforts more manageable.

 There are several factors that can influence the timeline in which you experience methadone withdrawal.